Florence Duomo (Cattedrale di Santa Maria dei Fiori)

 How to get there

-The Duomo is at the very center of Florence, less than a 10-minute walk from the train station.
-It's also near the must-see Uffizi Gallery, so the two are often paired together.
-Independent travelers and guided tours alike often stop at the Accademia Gallery as well, where Michelangelo’s David resides.
+The Duomo is in the very center of Florence, less than a 10-minute walk from the train station.
+It's also near the must-see Uffizi Galleries (Gallerie degli Uffizi), so the two are often seen together.
+Independent travelers and guided tours alike often stop at the Accademia Gallery (Galleria dell'Accademia) as well, where Michelangelo’s David resides.

 Show all